viblo/pymunk/docs/src/tutorials/SlideAndPinJoint.rst

    already existing static body in the space (`space.static_body`), but we will make the L shape dynamic in just a little bit.
 2. A line shaped shape is created here.
+3. Set the friction.
-3. Again, we only add the segments, not the body to the space.
+4. Again, we only add the segments, not the body to the space.

 Since we use Space.debug_draw to draw the space we dont need to do any special draw code for the Segments, but I still include a possible draw function here